-Selecting the right hose and clips for your pump
+Selecting the right pond hose and hose clips for your pond pump

 If you want to power a waterfall or connect your pump to a filter or UVC, you’ll need some pond hose.